MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-external-collaboration.md

 # External collaboration

-The **External collaboration** page in **Explore**, provides a summary of your employees’ network patterns with people outside the company.
+The **External collaboration** page in **Explore** provides a summary of your employees' network patterns with people outside the company.
 You can use this to understand how certain groups of people within your company spend their time interacting with external domains.
 Interaction with external domains typically implies collaboration with customers, business partners, or suppliers.

 >[!Note]
 >All metrics are reported at a group level and cannot be traced back to any individual.